 A random forest model was used to classify Bowfin to their wetland of residence using trace element ratios of the outer 8 microns of the ablation transect, such that high classification success would reflect an identifiable microchemistry signature of the wetlands in which the fish were captured (Breiman, 2001; Hansen et al., 2015; Watson et al., 2018).
 Random forest modeling was selected because it can identify nonlinear relationships and is internally validated through out-of-bag error estimation (Breiman, 2001; Liaw and Weiner, 2002).
 Only sites with a total number of 10 replicate fish, Pensaukee and Peshtigo, were analyzed in the random forest procedure for effective bootstrapping (Chernick, 1999).
 Computations were performed in the R statistical environment (R Core Team, 2020) using the ‘randomForest’ package (Liaw and Wiener, 2002).
 All models consisted of 20,000 trees and an m value of 2 while initial models were trained with all p predictor parameters.
 Variable importance for each predictor (i.e., trace element) was described by the raw importance values, which is the mean decrease in classification accuracy when that predictor is permuted across all trees while holding other predictors constant (Liaw and Wiener, 2002).
 Trace element ratios found to negatively influence model accuracy were iteratively removed until a best performing model was reached.
 The predictive function within the random forest was used from the best-fit model to assign previous site use classifications for all Peshtigo and Pensaukee adults to the outer 10% of each ablation.

 Isotopic signatures were used to determine trophic niche.
 Samples of muscle tissue for stable isotope analysis were collected dorsally of the lateral line and approximately 25mm posterior of the cleithrum.
 Isotopic signatures of YOY and YAO fish were used to identify ontogenetic shifts in trophic position, trophic niche size, and trophic niche overlap between life stages.
-Due to sample size limitations, we only examined Bowfin resident to Pensaukee wetland during the previous growing season, as classified using otolith microchemistry.
+Due to sample size limitations, Peshtigo was excluded from further analysis and we only examined Bowfin resident to Pensaukee wetland during the previous growing season, as classified using otolith microchemistry.
 Only fish with greater than 75% predicted site classification to Pensaukee in the outer 10% of their ablation path from the best fit random forest model were included in this analysis.
 Since isotopic turnover time for muscle tissue is approximately 1-3 months (Boecklen et al., 2011), retained individuals’ isotopic signatures should reflect prey consumed in the Pensaukee wetland.

 Muscle tissue samples were placed in pre-ashed vials, dried at 60℃, then ground into a fine powder.
 Samples were analyzed for N and C isotope ratios using a Thermo-Finnegan isotope ratio mass spectrometer with atmospheric air and PeeDee belemnite as standards for nitrogen and carbon, respectively.
 Ratios of δ13C indicate basal energy source and can illustrate a gradient from wetland to nearshore production, as differences in biological processes and carbon availability cause wetland primary producers to be more depleted in δ13C than those in associated nearshore areas (Zieman et al., 1984; Keough et al., 1998; Turschak et al., 2014).